dukesann3/Phase-1-Project/README.md

 *Notice*: Due to the restrictions of this project, the app already assumes the user has logged onto his/her FLATMO account.
 And it also does not have functionality to add funds into account.

-FEATURE 1: When the user first opens the app, he/she is greeted with lists of transactions his/her friends have done.
+FEATURE 1: When the user first opens the app, he/she is greeted with list of user and user's friends' transactions have done.
 Each transaction will have a "WHO PAID WHO", payor initials, and a description.
 This information is stored in JSON-server, which a mock REST API tool where it acts like a database for all transactions and friends of the user.
-Each data points are parsed and integrated into the DOM.
+Each transactions are fetched using GET, parsed, and integrated into the DOM.

 FEATURE 2: There will be a search bar at the top center of the website.
 When entering in the textbox, it will filter the transactions listed in the website to match the user input and user names who paid or recieved money.